mikegcoleman/docker101-linux/part-3/README.md

 In it's current state, Swarm expects there to be six instances of the appserver.
 When the node "fails" thre of those instances will go out of service.

-12. Putting a node into *drain* mode forces it to stop all the running containers it hosrts, as well as preventing it from running any additional containers.
+12. Putting a node into *drain* mode forces it to stop all the running containers it hosts, as well as preventing it from running any additional containers.

 ```
 $ docker node update \